olivia3395/VAE_NormalizingFlows_GK_LM_MNIST/README.md

-# Project Title
-**Enhancing Variational Autoencoder with Normalizing Flows: A Multivariate g-k Distribution and Levenberg-Marquardt Optimization Approach for MNIST Data Generation and Reconstruction**
+# Project: Enhancing Variational Autoencoder with Normalizing Flows: A Multivariate g-k Distribution and Levenberg-Marquardt Optimization Approach for MNIST Data Generation and Reconstruction

 ## Overview
 This project aims to elevate the performance of a Variational Autoencoder (VAE) by integrating Normalizing Flows with a Multivariate g-k Distribution, optimized using the Levenberg-Marquardt (LM) algorithm.
 The enhancements are applied to the MNIST dataset to improve the quality and diversity of generated images.